-After I moved to Drumchapel, Roberto Naduris, a nice and gentle refugee, came to stay with Suzi and subsequently both felt in love got marry in Glasgow and moved to the US.
+After I moved to Drumchapel, Roberto Naduris, a socialists party member, a nice and gentle person, came to stay with Suzi and subsequently both felt in love, got marry in Glasgow and moved to the US.
 Roberto died in that country.
 A big pal of Roberto was another gentle Chilean: ‘el Flaco’ Antonio Valenzuela who went to marry a French girl.
 They moved to France and Antonio died in that country.
-Tito Alvarez originally from Chiloe died in Glasgow and another Chilean returned to Chile in 2004 to become, after a few years, head of ENAP, a highly paid executive top post in the Chilean oil industry.
+Tito Alvarez, who worked for Gardens and Parks for the Glasgow Corporation, originally from Chiloe, died in Glasgow and another Mapu academic refugee, returned to Chile in 2004 to become, after a few years, head of ENAP, a highly paid executive top post in the Chilean oil industry.

 The experience of exile was sad and very hard.
 After the coup about one million Chileans left the country and ended up in many part of world.
 About 3000 of them ended up in Britain of whom about 500 came to live in Scotland during the 1970s and 1980s.
 You may explore our experience by looking at the "Chilean Refugees" - above on the left.

 Little is known in Chile of the exiles and what is known is what the Pinochet's regime and its supporters have said about us.
 "Refugees had had a wonderful life" - This is far from the truth and all was part of the propaganda war against us by the Pinochet's dictatorship.

 One of the main problems for us was to learn a new language.
 Most of us had to learn English from scratch while trying our best to live and integrate in Scotland a country that was very different from Chile.